saizonic/saizonic.github.io/index.md

 ### What is Incremedieval?

-Incredmedieval is an incremental game where the player gets to click to perform various tasks and buy upgrades.
+Incredmedieval is an incremental game where the player gets to perform various tasks and buy upgrades.
 This game is in very very early stages at the moment but has a working shop system.

 Implemented features include:
 *   Gain gold by farming!